ministryofjustice/security-guidance/intranet/acceptable-use-policy.md

 ##Data protection acceptable use protocols and standard operating procedures

-The [Data Privacy Team](mailto:privacy@justice.gov.uk) has produced a number of Acceptable Use protocol documents, providing specific data protection guidance.
+The [Data Protection Team](mailto:DataProtection@justice.gov.uk) has produced a number of Acceptable Use protocol documents, providing specific data protection guidance.

-The documents are available on the MoJ Intranet, or by contacting the [Data Privacy Team](mailto:privacy@justice.gov.uk).
+The documents are available on the MoJ Intranet, or by contacting the [Data Protection Team](mailto:DataProtection@justice.gov.uk).

 The documents are as follows: